 Mr Michael Sadler LLB, MA, FCCA – Chair of the Care, Community and Resources Committee

 Born in Stranraer Scotland, Mike studied Law and Economics at Aberdeen University.
 Working firstly as an Industrial Engineer at Procter and Gamble for five years and then began a long career with Mars Inc. He fulfilled three different roles during his 28 years with Mars, located in Belgium, Britain and – for 14 years – in the United States.
-Initially Finance Director of Mars Limited, this was followed by a period as President of Mars Electronics Intermational where he transformed a failing Company to be the world-leader in the market for coin changers and banknote acceptors.
+Initially Finance Director of Mars Limited, this was followed by a period as President of Mars Electronics International where he transformed a failing company to be the world-leader in the market for coin changers and banknote accepters.

 Mr Jason Shaw ACA, MCMI, CMgr – Chair of the Audit and Compliance Committee